ncl-teu/SFlow/README.md

 - **Delegator**: Schedule each function using Workflow information(JSON file) and node informatino(JSON file).
 - **File server**: It provides input files as necessary through FTP and SSH protocols.
 - **Docker repository(private)**: It has dockar images, and it is pulled from nodes as necessary. (if no docker container is loaded on the node).
-- **ワーカ群**:  The sef of VMs and physical nodes to which IP addresses are allocateds.
+- **Set of nodes**:  The sef of VMs and physical nodes to which IP addresses are allocated.

 ![system](https://user-images.githubusercontent.com/4952618/73509139-7a055200-4421-11ea-9108-245a240a87be.png)